 “We’ve been open two years,” sighed our waiter, “and we’re the best Italian restaurant in town, but no-one knows about us.
 Tell all your friends,” he says.

-You want to know why?
-It’s the worst Italian restaurant I’ve eaten in.
+Well, friends…this is the worst Italian restaurant I’ve eaten in.

 But down into the basement we go.

 “The chef here is world class.
 He’s amazing,” purrs our waiter as he brings a bottle of house white (thin and tasteless.
 Like Victoria Beckham’s anorexic pret-a-porter collection.
 It was both ‘free’ and ‘overpriced’ at the same time.)

 His ministrations threw me.
 I was only going to have a pizza.
 But, I thought, let’s try some pasta, and some antipasto and my unfortunate companion can tuck into the pizza.
 What could possibly go wrong?

 Well, for starters, the garlic bread.
 Thin, dry and curiously metallic it would be better employed, stitched together, as body armour for our brave heroes.
 The oddest thing is that the restaurant presented this desiccated disc to us on some kind of podium: as if it had won first prize in some otherworldly culinary event.

 My starter of mixed antipasto featured a lacklustre selection of sweaty cuts of fatty pig, an apology of olives and some of those pickled, serrated veg that look like the ones you find layered in fancy display bottles in John Lewis gifts.
 You know, with the labels marked “Not for eating, just to make your kitchen look wank” on them.